Protective conductor resistance test devices

 • 24 V digital I/O for PLC communication

-• Expandable to Industrial Ethernet and fieldbus systems for PLC
+• Expandable to Industrial Ethernet and fieldbus systems for PLC communication

 • Virtually unlimited storage space for test plans and test results